 Compare this to simple possession of methamphetamine, under Health and Safety Code 11377.
 If those same few crumbs of cocaine are a few crumbs of meth, you will be charged with a misdemeanor, with no felony exposure whatsoever.
 There’s plenty of diversionary programs which can get the misdemeanor dismissed altogether.
 In fact, possession of any narcotic under California state law, other than cocaine or heroin, can be charged as a misdemeanor.
 How does that make any sense?
 Cocaine is obviously a drug that is addictive and terrible for your health, but I can’t imagine there’s any reasonable disagreement that methamphetamine is far more dangerous than cocaine.

 So yes, the new proposed law modifying the sales of crack cocaine sentencing is a good thing.
 But here’s hoping the California legislature gets smart on all cocaine laws.

-If you or a loved one are facing a drug charge or any criminal offense in California, contact The Law Offices of Jerod Gunsberg for a free consultation.
-You can call (323) 633-3423 or use this confidential contact form.
+If you or a loved one are facing a drug charge or any criminal offense in California, contact The Law Offices of Jerod Gunsberg for a free consultation at (323) 633-3423 or via our confidential contact form.